premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- Automation testing tools are used to execute the test cases suite in order to increase test coverage as well as speed to test execution.
+- Automation testing tools are used to execute the test cases suite to increase test coverage as well as speed to test execution.
 - The tool executes pre-scripted tests and is capable of reporting and comparing outcomes with previous test runs.
-- Some automation testing tools are Selenium, Tellurium, SoapUI.
+- Some automation testing tools are Selenium, Tellurium, and SoapUI.

 </blockquote>
 </details>